thcopeland/afterzhev/README.md

  - VSYNC on pin PE4 (2 on Arduino)
  - RRRGGGBB image on pins PA0-PA7 (22-29 on Arduino)

+You can use proper digital-to-analog circuitry for each channel, but since 8-bit color is pretty imprecise and the VGA impedance is known, I got away with just a 1:2:4 resistor ratio for the channel pins.
+This approach uses fewer resistors.

-It also outputs audio on pins PC0-PC7 (37-30 on Arduino), where PC7 (30) is the most significant bit of an unsigned 8-bit sample, and PC0 (37) is the least significant bit.
+AfterZhev also outputs audio on pins PC0-PC7 (37-30 on Arduino), where PC7 (30) is the most significant bit of an unsigned 8-bit sample, and PC0 (37) is the least significant bit.
 I used an R-2R (R=100 ohms) resistor ladder as a digital-to-analog converter.

-Finally, AfterZhev uses a NES controller:
+Finally, AfterZhev uses a NES controller (I've successfully tried both an original Nintendo controller and a clone):

  - LATCH on pin PG0 (41 on Arduino)
  - CLOCK on pin PG1 (40 on Arduino)
  - DATA on pin PG2 (39 on Arduino)

-I've successfully tried both an original Nintendo controller and a clone.
-If you have neither, it's possible to rewrite `src/controller.asm` to work with pushbuttons.

-Below is a working schematic that I used.

 ![AfterZhev schematic](/assets/screenshot_schematic.png)